michal-kapala/db-benchmark/README.md

 To deploy this benchmark to test your database connections, use the Deploy button to deploy to [Vercel](https://vercel.com).

+You will need to provide Postgres connection strings to your Supabase, Railway and Render databases.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fmichal-kapala%2Fdb-benchmark&env=SUPABASE_DB_URL,RAILWAY_DB_URL,RENDER_DB_URL&envDescription=Standard%20PostgreSQL%20connection%20strings%20for%20Supabase%2C%20Railway.app%20and%20Render.com%20instances.)

 ## Local development